Company Profile

 Other assignments included: The Exchange and Mart plus E-Z Buy/E-Z Sell Recycler, including Photo-Buys: consumer products and services newspapers; Warning Magazine (a nationwide magazine disturbed to the college market, some 15 universities); The Hollywood Reporter (a newspaper serving the entertainment industry and subsequently purchased by VNU); Combined Communications/Gannett Newspapers (multi-newspapers, outdoor billboards, TV stations); plus Entrepreneur Magazine (3 magazines), Security World Magazine (3 magazines), Drama-Logue (an entertainment industry newspaper), McDuck Distribution (magazine distributor); and Henry Ansbacher, Inc. (subsequently sold to Bankers Trust Company - New York; investment banker specializing in media transactions) along with Salem Press (specialty book/ encyclopedia publisher).

-REAL ESTATE -- active as an advisor or corporate officer in the real estate industry, both domestically and internationally.
-A variety of involvements include: Pearson & Johnson, a prime contractor involved in the rebuilding of certain properties in Oakland, CA after its fire in the1990s; Jardine Matheson's entry into the real estate market in Japan through a joint venture (K.K.
-Halifax – Japan and Indonesia) with Pacific Architects and Engineers (Alaska, California and the Middle East) plus its commercial real estate affiliate – Klabin Associates; clean up and disposition of Builders Investments Group's hotel operations--some 40 properties, nationwide; Esso Europe's hotel/motel operations in the United Kingdom and on the continent, now part of The Bass Group (formerly -Crest Hotel Group, UK); Jon Douglas Realty (now Coldwell Banker); plus Century West Development and Chabad of the Valley (Los Angeles, CA).
+REAL ESTATE RELATED SERVICES -- In real estate and related services, EMCO/ Hanover has been active as an advisor or and internationally.
+A variety of involvements have included: corporate management at Pearson & Johnson (Bevilacqua & Schikore), a prime contractor involved in the rebuilding of certain residential properties in Oakland, CA after its fire in the1990s; Jardine Matheson's entry into the real estate market in Japan through a joint venture (K.K.
+Halifax - Japan and Indonesia) with Pacific Architects and Engineers (Alaska, California and the Middle East) plus its commercial real estate affiliate, Klabin Associates (Los Angeles); clean up and disposition of Builders Investments Group's hotel operations--some 40 properties, nationwide: including its public listing to Wynn Enterprises (Las Vegas); Holiday Inn (Las Vegas); Esso Europe's hotel/motel operations in the United Kingdom and on the continent, now part of The Bass Group (formerly -Crest Hotel Group, UK); Jon Douglas Realty (now Coldwell Banker); plus Century West Development (residential and commercial) and Chabad of the Valley (residual, commercial and land for development - Los Angeles, CA) plus numerous personal estate valuation matters.

-Other involvements were: CalMark Properties, Inc. – multiple commercial real estate holdings, nationwide - including Illinois, Florida, California and Texas; Fidelity REIT – located in Florida; Glen Ivy Financial – timeshares, nationwide; and Gunn Land and Development – Australia plus China - real estate investments plus hotel ownership/ management under Shenyang Holiday Building Co.
-Ltd.; in addition, a major assisted-care development for the elderly where a 12,000 Unit, 4-parcel project in Baotou has been proposed for development.
+Other involvements were: CalMark Properties, Inc. multiple commercial real estate holdings, nationwide - including Illinois, Florida, California and Texas; Fidelity REIT located in Florida; Glen Ivy Financial timeshares, nationwide; and Gunn Land and Development Australia plus China - real estate investments plus hotel ownership/ management under Shenyang Holiday Building Co.
+Ltd.; in addition, a major assisted-care development for the elderly where a 12,000 Unit, 4-parcel project in Baotou had been proposed for development along with RGF Land Sdn Bhd. and its Genting Highland Hill Project (a $300 million development in Malaysia authorized to do legalized gambling) along with Siamons International, Inc. which develops and commercializes mold and mildew control products in the United States and Europe.
+EMCO/ Hanover has further done numerous valuations regarding estate planning involving residential real estate for the Internal Revenue Service.

 TEXTILE -- from design, manufacture and distribution to wholesale and retail.
 A cross section of companies includes: Scottex Corporation, a manufacturer of casual garments; MOBA, Inc., a retailer of highly contemporary clothing; J.T.
 Racing, a manufacturer and distributor of leisure sporting garments; a Bell Helmets, Inc. Subsidiary which manufactured soft luggage and apparel for the motorcycle industry; Laise Adzer, a regional clothing importer and fashion chain; a Pioneer Systems, Inc. Subsidiary involved in children's clothing and gifts; Beck Industries subsidiaries, including Judy's clothing stores; Incognito, a specialty ladies retail store and its affiliated ladies garment design and manufacturing operations; Glydon's, a manufacturer of ladies' lingerie and nightwear; and Fashion Fabrics, a multi-state retailer of yard-goods and notions plus SWAT-Fame, Inc. and MM Fab, Inc. (an importer of female Chinese-made products).